Eliminate Inefficiencies From Your IT Compliance Program

 The more quickly you can provide such documentation, the more quickly you can soothe skittish customers, pass security audits, answer regulators’ questions, and prove that your business takes a thoughtful approach to risk.

-More Efficient and Improves Risk Management
+Reducing the Compliance Burden: How Hyperproof Makes Compliance Work More Efficient and Improves Risk Management

-Hyperproof has created continuous compliance software that helps organizations get compliance work done faster, more accurately, and more effectively so they have time to focus on the other important tasks, like identifying emerging risks, developing new mitigation measures, updating controls, etc.
+Hyperproof has created continuous compliance software that helps organizations get compliance work done faster, more accurately, and more effectively so they have time to focus on other important tasks, like identifying emerging risks, developing new mitigation measures, updating controls, etc.

-Hyperproof provides a central, secure place for an organization to get all of their IT compliance work done and comes with a set of innovative features designed to automate processes and eliminate inefficiencies.
+Hyperproof provides a central, secure place for an organization to get all of its IT compliance work done and comes with a set of innovative features designed to automate processes and eliminate inefficiencies.
 Here are some unique features of Hyperproof that are designed to give you time back, streamline your IT compliance effort, and inform risk management decisions.

 Hyperproof has developed starter templates for dozens of cybersecurity and data privacy compliance standards, including NIST SP 800-53, ISO 27001, PCI DSS, HIPAA, SOC 2, SOX, CSA’s Cloud Controls Matrix, and CMMC and many others.
 Each template comes with all the requirements of the framework, organized by domains.
 Many of our frameworks also come with illustrative controls as a starting point for creating your custom controls.
 We invest ongoing resources into supporting emerging standards and regulations in the data security and privacy space.

 Hyperproof has completed the mapping between requirements within various cybersecurity frameworks to help you jumpstart your efforts to adhere to multiple compliance programs.
 The mapping follows the Secure Controls Framework (SCF), a framework developed by Compliance Forge.
 This allows you to design and manage a smaller set of controls to meet multiple compliance standards more efficiently.
-You can read this article to see the crosswalks we’ve already lit up

 Collecting compliance documentation and fulfilling audit requests can be a major time sink if a team has to complete several audits each year but tackles each audit independently.
 Labels (a Hyperproof concept) are containers for storing specific types of evidence, you can collect evidence once and re-use it across multiple controls or frameworks.
 Link a label to as many controls as you like.
 Any evidence attached to the label will be reflected across all the controls.